CoEx Programme Technical Committee

 Darin Sukha joined the Cocoa Research Centre of the University of the West Indies, Trinidad and Tobago in 1995 and leads the Food Technology Section with focus on research, training and outreach, quality management, product development and technology toolkits for cocoa in micro and varietal based fermentation, traceability and quality standards and quality certification, niche marketing and geographical indications, and the development of cocoa based products (food and nutraceutical).
 He engages in local, regional, and international training and outreach on cocoa post-harvest, quality management, sensory evaluation, chocolate-making and standards development.
 He worked with a broad range of cocoa stakeholders, from farmers to chocolate manufacturers, in cocoa-producing regions on internationally projects and consultancies.
 He serves on the following expert panels: International Cocoa Organization (ICCO) Panel of experts on fine or flavor cocoa, Working group on the development of international standards for the assessment of cocoa quality and flavour, Fine Chocolate Industry Association (FCIA) - Heirloom Cacao Preservation Fund, ICCO Expert working group on fine or flavour cocoa, Food Advisory Sub-Committee on the CARIFORUM standards for cocoa and chocolate products and is chair of the Trinidad and Tobago Bureau of Standards specification committee for cocoa quality.
 Darin was part of the team creating the Programme and joined the CoEx Technical Committee in 2009.

 Fabien obtained a Master's degree in Food Science and Technology in 2002 from the École Nationale Supérieure de Chimie et de Physique de Bordeaux (ENSCPB) in Bordeaux.
 He worked for Chocolat Weiss as a production manager before joining Nestlé's Research and Development Centre in York, U.K., in 2007, where he has been in charge of projects related to cocoa and chocolate processes and products.
 He joined Nestlé's Chocolate Centre of Excellence in Broc, Switzerland in 2012, as a cocoa expert where he contributed to the group's sustainability program, the Nestlé Cocoa Plan.
-In 2019, Fabien joined Cocoasource, a cocoa trading company, as Chief Sustainability.
+In 2019, Fabien joined Cocoasource, a cocoa trading company, as Chief of Sustainability.
 He joined the CoEx Technical Committee in 2016.

 Florent Coste joined Valrhona in 2003 and gradually moved into production and laboratory management.
 Today he is responsible of the validation and selection of all cacao bean lots related to the needs and requirements of the clients.
 Sensory evaluation has been the principal tool for the selection of the beans for production, prospection and research, marketing and product innovation.
 He joined the CoEx Technical Committee in 2015.